egch/1Z0-829-preparation/docs/pitfall.md

 - ResultSet rs: `rs.next()` NOT ~~rs.hasNext()~~
 - `ResultSet.getInt(1)` NOT ~~ResultSet.getInteger(1)~~
 - watch out the overlap of `conn.savepoint()` and `conn.rollback()`
+- PreparedStatement will use the existing/previous parameter set if you don’t replace it.

 ## Serialization
 - always check the class implements `Serializable`
 ## java.time
 - only `ZonedDateTime` has the `toInstant()` method!!
 - You cannot add Duration to LocalDate
+- Instant: you can only add days or smaller, otherwise you have exception